NLeSC/eSalsa-MPI/README.md

 eSalsa-MPI is capable of merging several distict MPI jobs running on different supercomputers and present it to the application a a single set of MPI tasks.
-This way, the application "thinks" it is running on a single supercomputers, while in reality it it running on two or more.
+This way, the application "thinks" it is running on a single supercomputer, while in reality it it running on two or more.